Toy breed

 Frequently asked questions

-Many Chihuahuas fall around 3.5-6.5 lb (1.6-2.9 kg), though pet dogs can vary by frame.
+The official Chihuahua standard is commonly described as not exceeding 6 lb, but pet Chihuahuas can vary by frame.
+Many fall around 3.5-6.5 lb (1.6-2.9 kg).
 Body condition and vet guidance matter more than one exact number.

 Many Chihuahuas are close to adult size by 9-12 months, though body condition and muscle can continue settling after that.